HunterVT/HunterVT.github.io/essays/final-essay-idea.md

 - An open forum for UHM students to talk about fitness and health
 - Users can randomly select a partner to go to the gym with
 - Users have a daily/weekly streak of going to the gym
+- Users can redeem their streak for a prize